M365 Collaboration Tools Access ReviewLire l'article

-One of the main risks is the deliberate or involuntary leakage of data.
-Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and even at economical cost.
-These informations are considered as sensitive for companies.
-It concerns regulated data (customers), financial status, assets (patents, plans etc...) or strategic decisions.
+One of the main risks is the leakage of data - deliberate or unintentional.
+Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and significant economic cost.
+These data are considered 'sensitive'.
+It may include regulated data (customers information), financial status, assets (patents, plans etc...) or strategic decisions.

-To better control the risks, it is advisable to apply a process to discover, classify and protect the data.
+To better control the risks, it is advisable to apply a process to discover, classify and protect your data.

 To protect sensitive data, you must first have a good knowledge of the company's data.

 By questioning the nature of the data and the issues involved, it will be possible to determine the levels of risk and prioritize the information.

 It is important to define your own classification labels for all data in the company.
 When defining them, it is also necessary to give examples for each level to facilitate understanding of users.

 There is no perfect model.
 Each company, depending on its environment and complexities, will define its own data classification table.
 However, it is recommended not to exceed 4 levels.

 In general, companies apply 3 levels of classification: confidential, internal, and public.

 Organizations can define strategies to classify and then label the most sensitive data.

 Once the classification is defined, it is necessary to apply it to all data.
 This consists of putting a label on the data with the classification level.